ArashPartow/exprtk/readme.txt

 In the above  code, the max  local vector size  is set to  one million elements.
-During  compilation  of an expression  if there is  a vector definition  where  the  vector  size exceeds  the  max  vector  size a compilation error will be emitted.
+During  compilation  of an expression  if there is  a vector definition  where  the  vector  size exceeds  the  max  vector  size a compilation error shall be emitted.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~